-Isabelle Pateer.
-Born in 1980, Isabelle Pateer is a Dutch contemporary photographer, currently based between The Netherlands and Belgium.
+Isabelle Pateer (born in 1980) is a Dutch contemporary photographer, currently based between The Netherlands and Belgium.
 She received her “Master in Visual Arts” from the “Institute for Higher Education of the Visual Arts Saint Lucas, Brussels” (Belgium) in 2003.

 For me big part of the challenge and motivation I feel as a photographer is the opportunity that photography gives me to get in contact with people or to get involved in situations which I would otherwise never feel related to.
 In that way I have had several really memorable shooting moments which often were made memorable by the people I was photographing.
 The synergy of two or more people together, trusting each other and creating an image together is often wonderful I think.
 There is something magical in the tension between the connection on one hand and the distance between the photographer and the subject on the other hand.
 Making something concrete out of an inconcrete situation; the creation is wonderful.
 To name one most memorable moment is very difficult for me.
 Let me believe in the ultimate drive that ‘the best has yet to come’.